Client Service interview prep.

 6. Where do you see this role taking you in 3-5 years?

-7. How would you describe the firm's offering and how the client-service team fits in?
+7. How would you describe this firm's offering and how the client-service team fits in?

 8. Walk me through how you'd approach mandate, IPS, and guideline monitoring on a new account.